fraawlen/cassette/doc/spec.md

 LET [new_variable_name] [value] [value] ...
 ```

-The DR configuration language offers support for user-defined variables.
+The CCFG configuration language offers support for user-defined variables.
 Similarly to resources, variables are arrays of values.
 They can be declared with a section starting with the token `LET` followed by the name of the variable (that will be used to reference it in other parts of the file), then by any number of tokens.
 After that, when a variable is invoked in another sequence (see [Variable Injection]()) the variable values will be injected into that sequence.

 ```
 LET var a b c